 double-click on required material in the tree or select the material

 To detach from the layer(s), select it and click Attach/Detach button.

 To revert all layers to previous state press Revert button.

 The false color palette is updated for BREEAM requirements.

 The 4 default colors are set to allow a readable display directly in the SketchUp model.

-After all data are entered in DA dialog, select one or few surfaces and press Render or button.
+After all data are entered in DA dialog, select surfaces and press Render or button.